bloominstituteoftechnology/module-challenge-intro-to-git/pc.md

 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?
 7. What is a merge conflict?
 8. How do you resolve a merge conflict?

+1. Git is a version control system that can monitor and control code changes for development.
+2. Git is the actual commands that we run in the terminal while GitHub is the cloud in which we hold our repositories.
+3. We create a branch in order to add changes and ideas to a project without having to edit the whole project.
+4. The purpose of a Pull Request is to suggest and compare changes between different versions of the program that you are working on.
+5. The command to use to switch branches is 'git checkout -b [branch-name]'
+6. `git fetch` is to download the contents of a remote repository, `git merge` is to combine multiple sequences of commits into one history of commits, and lastly `git pull` is used to fetch the content from a remote repository, but this time it immediately updates the local repository to match the contents of the remote repository.
+7. A merge conflict is when Git cannot automatically solve the differences between two commits.
+8. One way to resolve a merge conflict is to manually open one of the conflicting files and manually make any necessary changes.
+After editing the file, use the git add command to add the new merged content.